ProfStick/ProfStick.github.io/README.md

 # Welcome!

-## THis site isn't ready!!!
+## This site isn't ready!!!

-### I am still playinig around with style sheets and stuff
+### I am still playing around with style sheets and stuff

 That's why the colours are aso awful - so I can see the different blocks